- 100% secure payment

 Common Pet photo contest votes use cases

-A breeder enters a pedigree dog in a breed-showcase contest on Votigo where public votes decide three finalists who advance to a judge round.
-One vote per IP, two-week window.
-Being a finalist is the real prize — it means the breed feature and kennel exposure.
-We deliver 1,500 IP-diverse votes paced across twelve days with EU and UK targeting to match the breed club's membership, lifting the dog comfortably into the top three.
-It advances to the judging stage on genuine conformation merit from there, and the public-vote phase that would have buried a low-network breeder no longer gatekeeps the slot.
+A breeder enters a pedigree dog in a breed-club showcase on Votigo where public votes determine three finalists who advance to a judge's evaluation round.
+One vote per IP, two-week window, the dog sitting fifth.
+The finals slot is what matters — the breed feature, kennel exposure, and potential stud inquiries.
+We deliver 1,500 IP-diverse votes paced across twelve days with EU and UK targeting to match the breed club's membership geography, lifting the dog comfortably into the top three.
+It advances to the judging stage on conformation merit; the public-vote phase that would have blocked a low-social-following breeder no longer acts as a barrier.

-A pet-food brand runs a Facebook photo contest for customer-submitted dog photos; the public vote on each entry decides the mascot for a seasonal campaign.
-A regional customer's submission is strong but under-shared.
-Because the contest uses Facebook login, brand-new accounts would be obvious, so we deliver votes from aged, real Facebook profiles with normal activity, paced over the week.
-The customer's photo wins the public vote, the brand gets an engaged campaign, and the votes are indistinguishable from organic Facebook engagement because they come from established accounts, not throwaways.
+A pet-food brand runs a Facebook photo contest for customer-submitted dog photos — public votes decide the mascot for the next seasonal packaging.
+A strong submission from a regional customer is under-shared, about 400 votes behind the leader.
+Because the contest uses Facebook login, brand-new accounts are flagged immediately.
+We deliver votes from aged, real Facebook profiles with normal activity histories, paced over the contest's ten-day window.
+The customer's photo wins the public-vote stage, the brand gets an engaged community campaign, and the votes blend with organic Facebook engagement because they come from established profiles, not throwaway accounts.

 How to order Pet photo contest votes in 5 steps